MEpperley/PDM-Course/README.md

 # PDM-Course
-This repository projects from the UH-HPE Data Science Program
+This repository contains projects from the UH-HPE Data Science Program